Last Updated on April 15, 2023 by The Filtery

 Made in: Designed in Australia, Made in China

-They’ve got several different colors and patterns available for boardshorts, from standard black to bold graphic prints.
+They’ve got a few different colors and patterns available, from standard black to graphic prints.
 They’ve got a relaxed fit and feature a fixed waistband with a drawcord and a zipped side pocket to keep your keys safe.
-They’re rash-free and super lightweight, too.
+They’re super lightweight and rash-free (quick -drying and designed to minimize chafing).

 Materials: 100% Cotton